raks097/raks097.github.io/index.md

 [Agent-Based Modeling of Data Localization](https://doi.org/10.1016/j.telpol.2020.102022)

 This agent-based model simulatees the trade of digital services between consumers and producers.
 An augmented gravity trade model with various data regulatory constraints accounted for costs of the services.
-The work was published as a dedicated chapter in [Data-centric Living: Algorithms, Digitization and Regulation](http://dx.doi.org/10.4324/9781003093442-12) and was also cited by [United Nations Digital Economy Report 2021](https://unctad.org/webflyer/digital-economy-report-2021).
+Additionally, The work was published as a dedicated chapter in [Data-centric Living: Algorithms, Digitization and Regulation](http://dx.doi.org/10.4324/9781003093442-12) and was also cited by [United Nations Digital Economy Report 2021](https://unctad.org/webflyer/digital-economy-report-2021).

 <img src="/images/ABM.PNG?raw=true"/>